ubclaunchpad/simon/README.md

 ## Easy Task

 Implement a NoteBox "echo" application.
 Whenever the user plays one of the NoteBoxes by clicking it, after a duration of 2.5 seconds, you should echo whatever note the user played back to them.
-If they play multiple notes with less than 2.5 seconds between each note, you should wait them to finish (i.e. not play a note for 2.5 seconds), then play back the sequence they played.
+If they play multiple notes with less than 2.5 seconds between each note, you should wait for them to finish (i.e. not play a note for 2.5 seconds), then play back the sequence they played.

 ## Challenge Task